Asbaharoon/Algorithms-/README.md

 # Algorithms-
-create tree of algorithms for new hospital project
+create algorithms for new hospital project create algorithms for Bank database project